upa/unvme/README.md

     VT-d    -   CPU must support VT-d (Virtualization Technology for Directed I/O).
                 Check <http://ark.intel.com/> for Intel product specifications.
+                VT-d setting may be found in the BIOS configuration.

     VFIO    -   Linux kernel 3.6 or later compiled with the following configurations: